xparadoxical/gddocs/docs/resources/client/gamesave/GLM.md

 ## GLM_02

-GLM_02 was used before the account system to keep track of who owned Specific levels, currently unused
+GLM_02 was used in the earliest versions of the game back when your local levels were stored in CCGameManager.dat instead of being separated to CCLocalLevels.dat, currently unused

 | Key | description |
 |:----|:------------|